10

 3

 • What's your normal warm-up routine?
 What kind of exercises are you doing in your workouts that you need to prepare for?
-Sep 28, 2011 at 13:26
+Commented Sep 28, 2011 at 13:26

 • @DaveLiepmann - I usually do 10 to 15 minutes cardio with a heart rate of maybe 120 bpm and follow up with joint rotations.
 Finally a stretch those muscles that I want to train that day.
 In addition I do a warm-up set on each machine with very little weight before I start the real sets.
 This means I do 4 sets on all machines, the first being just to warm up.